 Compliance, in the sense of implementing measures to ensure adherence to the law, to statutory requirements and to internal company policies, is a key duty for everyone at GEA.
 Each board member, director and employee has a duty to ensure that no breaches of compliance are being committed within their area of responsibility.
 The GEA Compliance Organisation provides support for this purpose.
-GEA has in addition introduced various measures to ensure that Compliance is adopted and adhered to Group wide.
+GEA has in addition introduced various measures to ensure that Compliance is adopted and adhered to Group wide, including the consideration of Compliance as part of the annual employee appraisals.

 GEA is committed to responsible and sustainable management.
 Against this backdrop, integrity and lawful conduct are of the highest priority.
 GEA values an open corporate culture, and encourages its employees, business partners, shareholders, other stakeholders and external parties, to swiftly report serious infringements of laws or internal guidelines, and any compliance risks.